nicktianboli/differantiableDFT/docs/source/index.rst

-Welcome to Lumache's documentation!
+Document of a developing project on differantiable density functinal theory.

 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+This is a `JAX <https://github.com/google/jax>` library for differantiable density functional theory and quantum chemistry.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

    This project is under active development.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   PySCF
+   Molecule